jackysp/blog/content/posts/oltp-bench.md

----
-title: "如何看待 CMU DB Group 的 OLTP-Bench"
+Title: "How to View CMU DB Group's OLTP-Bench"
-date: 2018-02-23T22:21:06+08:00
----
+Date: 2018-02-23

-# OLTP-Bench 介绍
+# Introduction to OLTP-Bench

-OLTP-Bench 是 CMU 的 DB Group 开源的一套针对 OLTP 场景的 Benchmark 工具平台。设计初衷是提供一个简单易用、容易扩展的测试平台。

-它通过 jdbc 接口连接数据库，支持的测试集有：
+OLTP-Bench is an open-source benchmarking tool platform for OLTP scenarios from CMU's DB Group.
+It was designed to provide a simple, easy-to-use, and extensible testing platform.

+It connects to databases via the JDBC interface, supporting the following test suites:

 * TPC-C
 * Wikipedia